top of page

 Lois is a Welsh language film released in 1999.
 The film was directed by Eurwyn Williams for Ffilmiau Eryri (Eryri Productions).
 It was broadcast only on S4C.

-I appeared as a Supermarket Shopper (uncredited).
+I appeared as a Supermarket Shopper when filming took place at the Safeway supermarket in Bangor.

 At the present time, no photographs or video recordings are available.